Maslow Before Blooms... What Does This Even Mean?

 Our fundamental needs are quite simple.
 We all need air, water, food, health care, shelter, and sleep in order to survive and maintain a healthy life.

 As the world continues to evolve and change, one thing becomes increasingly clear: safety and security needs are at an all-time high.
 From personal security and property protection to ensuring the safety of family members, it is essential for individuals to stay aware and be proactive about their safety.
-This need has become stronger in the classroom, as children hear about and practice "active shooter" drills.
+This need has become stronger in the classroom, as children are exposed to and practice "active shooter" drills.
 It's a scary world.

 Humans have an innate need to feel a sense of belonging, friendship, and family.
 It's a basic fundamental that serves an important role in our day-to-day lives.
 Whether it's having someone to talk to or spending quality time with loved ones, these connections are essential for feeling secure and content.
 Morning meetings and Team Building Games are great for building a sense of belonging in the classroom.

 It's no secret that self-esteem needs are essential to any individual’s growth and development.
-When people have a healthy sense of self-esteem, they have the confidence to take on challenges and believe in their capability for achieving great things.
+When people have a healthy sense of self-esteem, they have the confidence to take on challenges and believe in their ability to achieve great things.

-Self-actualization is when an individual exercises their own potential and can accept themselves for who they are.
+Self-actualization occurs when an individual exercises their full potential and accepts themselves for who they are.
 According to Maslow’s theory, humans strive to reach their utmost potential by discovering purpose in life and accepting themselves at all stages of development.
-Achieving this kind of self-acceptance allows us to reach our full potential, giving us a sense of fulfillment in life.
+Achieving this level of self-acceptance enables us to reach our full potential, bringing us a sense of fulfillment in life.

 Can you hear the angels singing?
-Honestly, it's rare when small children meet this stage of development.
+Honestly, it's rare for small children to reach this stage of development.
 Seriously, not many adults have total self-actualization!

 But we can work toward this with our students, can't we?

-Bloom's Taxonomy classifies different levels of thinking and learning objectives that must be achieved in order for an individual to process information.
+Bloom's Taxonomy categorizes different levels of thinking and learning objectives that an individual must achieve to effectively process information.

-When I went to college (many moons ago) This is what Bloom's Taxonomy looked like.
+When I went to college (many moons ago), that is what Bloom's Taxonomy looked like.

 Now it looks like this!
-I like the new one, as the keywords are all verbs!
+I like the new one, since the keywords are all verbs!
 It's much easier to think about how we can help students achieve these levels.

 Let's explore these levels: